rbutenuth/fpl/doc/map-and-loops.md

 ### group-by
 Convert a list in a dictionary of lists.
 The key is the result of the lambda, converted to a string.
 The lambda is called with two arguments: A counter (starting at 0) and a list element.
-When the result of the lambda is nil or an empty string, the corresponding element is ignored.
+When the result of the lambda is nil, the corresponding element is ignored.

 ```
 (group-by lambda list)